580+ 5-Star ReviewsWhatsApp

 When Should You Start Revising for the UCAT?

-What you should not do is leave it until three weeks before and attempt to compress 8 weeks of skill development into a panic sprint.
+What you should not do is skip the untimed foundation because you feel behind.
 The UCAT tests cognitive skills, not content knowledge.
-Skills take time to build and cannot be crammed.
+Skills take time to build and cannot be crammed by grinding timed questions from day one.

 How Many Hours of UCAT Revision Should You Do Per Day?

-The word quality is doing a lot of work in that sentence.
-One hour of deliberate practice - attempting questions, reviewing every wrong answer carefully, diagnosing your specific error pattern, and drilling that error type explicitly - is worth more than three hours of passive question completion where you check the answer and move on without understanding why you were wrong.
+What actually predicts scores is not hours.
+Our historical data shows a direct correlation between the total number of questions done and the final score, but only when paired with proper reflection.
+Hours without reflection is just noise.
+One hour of deliberate practice (attempting questions, reviewing every wrong answer carefully, diagnosing your specific error pattern, and drilling that error type explicitly) is worth more than three hours of passive question completion.

 How many UCAT questions should I do per day?

-• Early phase: 30–50 questions per session, untimed, technique-focused
+• Early phase: 30 to 50 questions per session, untimed, technique-focused

-• Mid phase: 50–80 questions per session, starting to time yourself
+• Mid phase: 50 to 80 questions per session, starting to time yourself

 • Final phase: complete timed section sittings followed by a thorough review